tenancy/docs/docs/hyn/5.2/Logging.md

 ...
 ```

-Then just change the 'single' channel to 'tanent' channel your stack channel:
+Then just change the 'single' channel to 'tenant' channel your stack channel:

 ```php
 'stack' => [